-NCB in Car Insurance Policy
+Key Features of NCB in Car Insurance Policy

-NCB refers to ‘No Claim Bonus’.
-No Claim Bonus is represented in percent (%).
-It is a discount offered by the insurance company upon renewal for, not making any claim on the insurance.
-If you drive safely, then at the time, when you renew your policy, the insurance company gives the “No Claim Bonus” discount as a reward on your premium for being a safe driver.
+NCB refers to ‘No Claim Bonus.’
+No Claim Bonus is represented in per cent (%).
+NCB in Car Insurance Policy is a discount offered by the insurance company upon renewal for not claiming the insurance.
+If you drive carefully, then at the time when you renew your policy, the insurance company provides the “No Claim Bonus” discount as a bonus on your premium for being a safe driver.

-It is also applicable, if you decide to change your insurance firm.
-Check the NCB percent mentioned in your car-insurance policy’s document today, and apply your possible efforts towards making it upto 50%.
+- It is also applicable if you decide to change your insurance firm.
+Check the NCB per cent mentioned in your car insurance policy’s document today, and apply your possible efforts towards making it up to 50%.

 - While it is alluring to make a claim every time your car suffers minor damages, it is reasonable to carry out a cost-benefit judgment before doing so.
 This is because NCB in Car Insurance Policy reverts to zero even in the state of a small claim.